abauville/wai_hackathon_2021/README.md

 ![Figure 5](./Figures/domestic_violence_case.png)

-**Fig 5.** Data on reported domestic violence cases in the City of York, UK.
+**Fig. 5** Data on reported domestic violence cases in the City of York, UK.
 Top panel shows the monthly reported incidences from 2011-2016 for three risk categories; standard, medium and high.
 Bottom panel shows the summed values for each risk category by month.

 **Code used to produce figure 5 in python:**
 ```